Free Consultation

 A feral child is a human child who has lived away from human contact from a very young age and has little or no experience of human care, loving or social behavior, and, crucially, human language.
-Feral children are confined by humans (often parents), raised by animals, or isolated in the wild.
+Feral children may be confined by humans (often parents), raised by animals, or isolated in the wild.

 Raised by wolves